All Mountain: Arosa - Scheidegg - Arosa

 Public Transport

-The Arosa Railway twitches like a tram through Chur, past the city wall, the Malteser Tower and the Obertor, the landmark of the capital of Graubünden.
-But soon it's over with the city stroll on rails.
-At the city border, the Arosa Railway turns into a mountain railway and winds its way through the wild Schanfigger Valley up to the famous holiday resort of Arosa.
-On the only 26 km long route, the train climbs over a thousand metres.
+Slowly like a tram, the Arosa train rattles through Chur, past the city wall, Malteserturm, and Obertor, the landmark of the capital of Graubünden.
+But soon the city stroll on rails is over.
+At the city limits, the Arosa train changes into a mountain railway and winds through the wild Schanfigg valley up to the famous holiday resort Arosa.
+On the only 26 km long route, the train climbs over a thousand meters.

-From Chur it takes about 40 minutes on a winding road uphill.
-The Schanfiggerstrasse meanders through the valley and overcomes 1320m altitude difference on 30km and 360 curves.
+From Chur it takes about 40 minutes uphill on a winding road.
+The Schanfiggerstrasse snakes through the valley and over 30 km and around 360 curves overcomes 1320 m of elevation difference.

 Parking

-Right next to the starting point is the Ochsenbühl multi-storey car park, where you can park for CHF 6.00 a day.
+Right next to the starting point is the Ochsenbühl parking garage.